 By 72 hours of life, S2 should be split.
-The absence of split S2 or a widely split S2 usually indicates an abnormality.
+The absence of a split S2 or a widely split S2 usually indicates an abnormality.
 A fixed, widely split S2 occurs in conditions that prolong right ventricular ejection time or shorten left ventricular ejection time.
-A narrowly split S2 occurs in conditions in which there is the early closure of the pulmonary valve (pulmonary hypertension) or a delay in aortic closure.
+A narrowly split S2 occurs in conditions where there is the early closure of the pulmonary valve (pulmonary hypertension) or a delay in aortic closure.
 A single S2 is significant because it could represent the presence of only one semilunar valve (aortic or pulmonary atresia, truncus arteriosus).

 Cardiac murmurs should be evaluated as to intensity (grades 1 to 6), timing (systolic or diastolic), location, transmission, and quality (musical, vibratory, or blowing):

 The murmur grade is recorded as 1/6, and so on.
 The next step in evaluating a murmur is its classification in relation to S1and S2.
 The three types of murmurs are systolic, diastolic, and continuous.
-An infant with no murmur may still have a significant cardiac disease.
+An infant with no murmur may still have significant cardiac disease.

 Most heart murmurs are systolic, occurring between S1 and S2.
 Systolic murmurs are either ejection or regurgitation murmurs.
 They are a normal finding during the routine physical exam of a healthy infant.
 Studies have shown that as many as 90% of healthy children have a benign murmur at some time.

 Diastolic murmurs are classified according to their timing in relation to heart sounds as early diastolic, mid-diastolic, or pre-systolic.
 They are usually pathologic.
 They result from aortic regurgitation and pulmonary insufficiency.
-With aortic regurgitation, the murmur is high pitched and blowing.
+With aortic regurgitation, the murmur is high-pitched and blowing.
 It begins with the second heart sound and is loudest in early diastole.
 It may be missed because it is often very soft or may be mistaken for breath sounds because of its high pitch.
 Bounding pulses are present.

 The murmur of pulmonary insufficiency is a distinctive diastolic murmur.
 It is low-pitched, early in onset, and of short duration.
 It ends well before the first heart sound.
 It occurs with postoperative TOF, pulmonary hypertension, postoperative pulmonary valvotomy for pulmonary stenosis, or other deformities of the pulmonary valve.

 Most continuous murmurs are not audible throughout the cardiac cycle.
 They begin in systole and extend into diastole.
 They are a pathologic finding.
-They can be produced in three ways: rapid blood flow, high-to-low pressure shunting, and localized arterial obstruction.
+They can be produced in rapid blood flow, high-to-low pressure shunting, and localized arterial obstruction.

 Cardiac development occurs during the first seven weeks of gestation.
 Causes are classified as chromosomal (ten to twelve percent), genetic (one to two percent), maternal or environmental (one to two percent), or multifactorial (85 percent).
 The vast majority are considered to be of multifactorial origin.
 These defects are probably the result of an interaction effect of the other causes.
-The following diagram of a normal heart is supplied for reference when reading the descriptions of abnormalities.6
+The following diagram of a normal heart is supplied for reference when reading the descriptions of abnormalities (Yun, 2011).

 None of these approaches has shown clear benefits in short and long-range outcomes.
 It is important to note that the prophylactic approach to PDA treatment is the only strategy that has been shown to have benefits of any sort.
 Medical management includes prophylactic antibiotics against bacterial endocarditis and prostaglandin inhibitors.
 Prostaglandins prevent the ductus from closing.
-Definitive treatment is surgical ligation.
+The definitive treatment is surgical ligation.